If I Ran the Zoo: "Nerd"

 If I Ran the Zoo is often credited with the first printed modern English appearance of the word "nerd", although the word is not used in its modern context.
 It is simply the name of an otherwise un-characterized imaginary creature, appearing in the sentence "And then, just to show them, I'll sail to Ka-Troo/And Bring Back an It-Kutch, a Preep, and a Proo,/A Nerkle, a Nerd, and a Seersucker too!"

 Theme park attraction

-Dr. Seuss's Zoo book is also the main theme for one of the children's play areas at Universal Studios' Islands of Adventure.
+Dr. Seuss's Zoo book is also the main theme for one of the children's play areas at Universal Islands of Adventure.
 The small play area is located inside the area of the park known as Seuss Landing.